sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 Around 30 minutes to an hour after team formation, start to introduce the idea that participants should document their progress & ask others to help on Github.

+### How to document

 Have regular document sprints (say, 1-2 min per hour).
 Keep them fun (e.g. change the soundscape for that documentation period).
 Try and get people to make or comment on issues, and of course tweet out.

+### How to ask for help

+Simply post a new issue to Github.
+The advanced level of this is to connect it with the original issue!

+### Making sure folks got it

 You'll need to speak to people 1:1 to see if they got this, and why they should do it.
 This will mean next time they're much more likely to do it!